 PSG's David Beckham as passionate as ever as he prepares for Champions League clash

-David Beckham says he still has the passion of a 21-year-old as he prepares to return to the Champions League on Wednesday night.
+David Beckham says he still has the passion of a 21-year-old as he prepares to return to the Champions League.

 The former England captain is in line to play some part in the second leg of Paris Saint-Germain's last-16 tie with Valencia - almost three years to the day since he was part of a Milan side beaten 4-0 at Manchester United.